Table of contents

-Select the Lessons icon from the Tools section of the main Snowflake menu.
-This will lead you to the Lessons Home Screen, where you can search for and select lessons.
-Press the “Play” icon located on the middle of the lesson to open it.
+Select the Lesson Activities icon from the Tools section of the main Snowflake menu.
+This will lead you to the Lesson Activities Home Screen, where you can search for and select lesson activities.
+Press the “Play” icon located on the middle of the lesson activity to open it.

-Sentences is an open-ended lesson, so no feedback or points are provided.
+Sentences is an open-ended lesson activity, so no feedback or points are provided.